Merry we meet - Merry we meet - Merry we meet

 Written and compiled by George Knowles

 Philip Heselton is an independent historian and researcher, a highly respected writer and author on the subjects of Earth mysteries, Wicca, Witchcraft and Paganism.
-He is best known for his books documenting the life of Gerald Brosseau Gardner, arguably the father of Contemporary Witchcraft, which include: Wiccan Roots: Gerald Gardner and the Modern Witchcraft Revival (2000), and Gerald Gardner and the Cauldron of Inspiration (2003).
+He is best known for his books documenting the life of Gerald Brosseau Gardner, arguably the father of Contemporary Witchcraft, which include - Wiccan Roots: Gerald Gardner and the Modern Witchcraft Revival (2000), Gerald Gardner and the Cauldron of Inspiration (2003), and a two volume definitive biography called Witchfather: A Life of Gerald Gardner (2012).
+More recently, commissioned by the Centre of Pagan Studies (CFPS) in association with the Doreen Valiente Foundation (DVF) he has just published his latest book a new biography called "Doreen Valiente - Witch", one of Gerald Gardner's early High Priestesses and perhaps the main inspiration for the continued growth of the Gardnerian Tradition since his death in 1964.

 Philip was born in Hitchin, Hertfordshire, on the 29th March 1946 and spent the first few years of his life growing up in suburban London.
 After the birth of his younger brother Nigel Heselton in 1950, his parents, father Kenneth Yeaman Heselton and mother Joan Heselton, enrolled Philip at the Beckford Junior School in West Hampstead to start his schooling.
 From 1952-1957 he attended the Kenyngton Manor Primary School in Sunbury-on-Thames, then moved up to Sunbury Grammar School where he completed his early education in 1964.